sudarkoff/sudarkoff.github.com/content/_index.md

 ---
 ![headshot](/img/headshot.jpeg)

 This is my personal space dedicated to hobbies, side-projects, and just random stuff I find interesting.
-Be warned, I've been writing and posting here since the mid-1990's.
+Be warned, I've been writing and posting stuff here for a few decades.
 Some of what I've written might be now out of sync with my tastes, views, and even reality.
 I choose to leave it all as is for posterity.

 ![](/img/gs-logo.svg) If you're interested in my work as a leadership coach, please visit [sudarkoff.com](https://sudarkoff.com) to learn more about my practice, and to book an intro call.